dragon731012/-WORKING-bookmarklets-and-games/README.md

-# my server:
+# My discord server:
 <a href="https://discord.gg/hrXXUeWgrn">
   <img src="https://raw.githubusercontent.com/dragon731012/dragon731012/main/0.jpg" width="600px" height="230px"/>
 </a>

-# how to use:
+# How to use:

-for bookmarklets (the ones without .html):
+For the bookmarklets (The ones without a .html file ending)

-1. highlight all of the text
+1. Select all of the code

-2. drag it to your bookmarks bar
+2. Drag it to your bookmarks bar

-3. click it when you want to run it
+3. Click when you want to run the bookmarklet

-OR
+OR,

-1. copy whole thing.
+1. Copy the whole thing.

-2. type javascript: into your url bar.
+2. Type javascript: into your url bar.

-3. paste it
+3. Paste the code.

-for html (ones with .html):
+For html bookmarklets/games (The ones with a .html file ending)

-1. if view raw option avalible, click it.
+1. If the view raw option is clickable, use it

-2. right click over raw space.
+2. Right click over any white space.

-3. click save as
+3. Click "Save as..."

-4. click file when you want to play
+4. Click the file when you want to use it.

-for zip ones (ones with .zip):
+For zip ones (Ones with the .zip file ending)

-1. download
+1. Download them

-2. double click file until you see main.html or index.html
+2. Double click the file until you see "main.html" or "Index.html"

-3. play it
+3. Play it

-# my and my contributor's involvement with these
+# Me and my contributor's involvement with these:

 We only made some of these, and we are not responsible for any of them.
 By using these, you agree to those terms.
-If you have a reasonable objection to something being on this respiratory, tell me and I'll remove it immediately.
+If you have a reasonable objection to something being on this repo, tell me and I'll remove it immediately.

-# other
+# Other
 If you have any issues or ideas, please tell me in discussions (https://github.com/dragon731012/-WORKING-bookmarklets-and-games/discussions/2).

 Please enter my code 8B6M1B on fetch and get some fetch coins! https://referral.fetch.com/vvv3/referraltext?code=8B6M1B